- args = one or more of off or loop or normal or full or sync or nosync or timeout or every

 During a simulation run LAMMPS collects information about how much time is spent in different sections of the code and thus can provide information for determining performance and load imbalance problems.
 This can be done at different levels of detail and accuracy.
-For more information about the timing output, see this discussion of screen output in Section 2.7.
+For more information about the timing output, see the Run output doc page.

 The off setting will turn all time measurements off.
 The loop setting will only measure the total time for a run and not collect any detailed per section information.
 With the normal setting, timing information for portions of the timestep (pairwise calculations, neighbor list construction, output, etc) are collected as well as information about load imbalances for those sections across processors.
 The full setting adds information about CPU utilization and thread utilization, when multi-threading is enabled.